The-Foreigners/The-Foreigners.github.io/objectives.md

 ---
 ## Current Tasks

+- PRACTICE AVOIDING COUNTERSPELL: range 60ft., opponent must see casting.
+- USE REACTION TO IDENTIFY SPELLS OR EFFECTS.

 - Send refugees further east than Brendal?
 We hope to stop the invasion there, but everyone must be prepared.

 - Review items: